core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Expert Review Instructions {#iana-review}

-The IANA registries established in this document are defined as "Expert Review".
+"Standards Action with Expert Review", "Specification Required", and "Expert Review" are three of the registration policies defined for the IANA registries established in this document.
 This section gives some general guidelines for what the experts should be looking for, but they are being designated as experts for a reason, so they should be given substantial latitude.

 Expert reviewers should take into consideration the following points: